dnbaker/minicore/python/README.md

 OMP_NUM_THREADS=8 python3 setup.py install
 ```

 # Coreset generation
 We have exposed a subset of functionality to Python.
 The `CoresetSampler` generates a coreset from a set of costs and a construction method,
 while the more involved clustering code is also exposed.

 # Clustering
 For clustering Bregman divergences (squared distance, Itakura-Saito, and KL-divergence, for instance), kmeans++ sampling (via `kmeanspp`) provides accurate fast initial
-centers, while `cluster` performs EM from an initial set of points.
+centers, while `hcluster` performs EM from an initial set of points.

 Since we're using the blaze linear algebra library, we need to create a sparse matrix for clustering from CSR format.